diego-benito-j/new_repo/README.md

 a location in memory.

-Whatever random data was held in memory before your program executes isn't particularly useful for our purposes[^reading privileged information].
+Whatever random data was held in memory before your program executes isn't particularly useful for our purposes.
 If we want to store specific information - i.e if we want to store the value of an integer, or a string of characters, or anything at all - we have to know where we're storing it.